CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

+---
+layout: post
+title:  "How to automate updates from Dataverse publications to your contributor or researcher online public record"
+---

 # How to automate updates from Dataverse publications to your contributor or researcher online public record
 ## 1. Rationale
 This tutorial demonstrates how we can now leverage persistent identifiers (PIDs) and associated features to **capture metadata workflows** and **automatically update the research graph**.